AldoSuba/docs.buf.build/docs/home.md

 <Cards>
   <Card
     name="Getting Started"
-    url="#"
-    description="Learn Buf basics and the benefits of Schema Driven Development" />
+    url="tutorials/introduction"
+    description="Get started with Buf in no time and revolutionize the way you work with Protocol Buffers."
+  />
   <Card
-    name="Download & Install"
-    url="#"
+    name="Quick Start"
+    url="installation"
     description="Download and install Buf on your machine in a few easy steps."
   />
   <Card
     name="Guides"
-    url="#"
-    description="Get started with Buf in no time and revolutionize the way you work with Protocol Buffers."
-  />
+    url="tutorials/introduction"
+    description="Learn Buf basics and the benefits of Schema Driven Development" />
   <Card
     name="Language-specific guides"